Musasia-Ryan/Project_4/README.md

 ## Procedure

-1. Business Understanding: Discovering more about business reasons for our data mining effort and exploring what the company expects to gain from the project.
-By attempting to understand the objectives and requirements of the business, which in this case is Airbnb
+1. Business Understanding: Exploring the business reasons for our data mining effort and what the company hopes to gain from the project.
+This is done by attempting to understand the goals and requirements of the business, in this case the Airbnb.

 2. Data Understanding: A brief overview of the data which involves accessing the data and exploring it using tables and graphics

-3. Data Preparation: Data is cleaned and prepared in a clean and organised standard format for further further analysis involving the following tasks; Merging data sets, selecting a sample subset of data, aggregating records, deriving new attributes, sorting the data for modelling, removing or replacing blank or missing values, tokenize, transform it into a Document-Term Matrix and finally splitting into training and test data sets.
+3. Data Preparation: Merging data sets, selecting a sample subset of data, aggregating records, deriving new attributes, sorting the data for modelling, removing missing values,cleaning text, tokenizing, transforming it into a Document-Term Matrix, and finally splitting into training and test data sets are all tasks involved in cleaning and preparing data for further analysis.

-4. Exploratory Data Analysis: The goal of this process is to summarise the main characteristics of the dataset, often by using visual methods.
-Outputs of this procedure include Word clouds and top grams
+4. Exploratory Data Analysis: The goal of this procedure is to summarise the main characteristics of the dataset, which is often done visually.
+Word clouds and top grams are among the outputs of this procedure.

-4. Modelling: Models are built such as Naive Bayes and Artificial Neural Networks to further support and provide insight to our previously posed questions.
+5. Modelling: To further support and provide insight to our previously posed questions, models such as Naive Bayes and Artificial Neural Networks are built.

-5. Recommendation and Conclusion: Here, we interpret our project findings, provide opinions based on the project findings, and propose a solution, a gap in the research that requires further investigation, and the next step in research.
+6. Recommendation and Conclusion: Here, we interpret our project findings, offer opinions based on the findings, and propose a solution, a gap in the research that needs to be filled, and the next steps in research.

 ## License